NVIDIA/hpc-container-maker/docs/building_blocks.md

 `libibverbs-utils`, `librdmacm`, `rdma-core`, and `rdma-core-devel`.

-For RHEL-based 8.x distributions, the following packages are
+For RHEL-based 8.x distributions and later, the following packages are
 installed: `libibmad`, `libibmad-devel`, `libmlx5`, `libibumad`, `libibverbs`, `libibverbs-utils`, `librdmacm`, `rdma-core`, and `rdma-core-devel`.